-- 7. The hearing of an appeal will normally take place remotely via Microsoft Teams, an instantaneous video or where not possible telephone communication link or a combination of both, before a panel of two members, unless otherwise directed by the President. - 8.
-At least one of the members dealing with an appeal must be a Senior Member (para.
-A17(3)). - 9.
-The President may direct that an appeal will be heard by a Senior Member alone or by a panel of three.
-The President or a Vice-President may deal with a review where they have already directed that a review should take place. - 10.
-The President, Vice-Presidents and nominated Senior Members may sit alone.
+- 7) The hearing of an appeal will normally take place remotely via Microsoft Teams, an instantaneous video or where not possible telephone communication link or a combination of both.
+Alternative arrangements in the form of a physical/face to face hearing will be made, if the President is satisfied that a party is unable to engage remotely and the tribunal is unable to dispense justice in their case remotely.
+Subject to members' availability, panels will either comprise of three but not less than two members, unless otherwise directed by the President. - 8) At least one of the members dealing with an appeal must be a Senior Member (para.
+A17(3)). - 9) The President may direct that an appeal will be heard by a Senior Member alone.
+The President or a Vice-President may deal with a review where they have already directed that a review should take place. - 10) The President, Vice-Presidents and nominated Senior Members may sit alone.